 It has now been, wow, over two months since Dan and I spent a weekend in Budapest.
 Budapest was our last city before we slowed down and spent two leisurely weeks road tripping and hiking Slovenia, and we were facing sight seeing exhaustion.
 It was the middle of an August heat wave and our Airbnb lacked A/C, but mostly made up for that with its espresso machine.
+We spent our time wandering the streets, and when we got too sweaty for our clothes we’d pop into the closest gluten free Budapest restaurant.
 At the time, I jotted down some impressions of Budapest, which made their way to the back of my notebook and the back of my mind.
 A couple months, a few countries, and seemingly a world away now, I thought I would share what Budapest is for me.

 Early bright morning, unpacking yesterday’s dark wet coffee grinds

 The first spurt of espresso, almost-sludge, brown

 Smell of pickled cabbages and oil, a wide open jar left on the counter in a slant of sun

 Wailing strings – I cannot identify what kind – from our Airbnb host’s transistor radio

 Rows of red and white paprika tins lining the perimeter of the market

 Sleeping above the sheets

 Counting the seconds between lightning and thunder